softecspa/puppet-haproxy/README.md

 # Example 1

 In this case, we install haproxy on node botolo01 (that is part of cluster named botolo).
-We put the static configuration file under one of these files:
+We put static configuration file under:
- - puppet:///modules/haproxy/haproxy_botolo01 (customized configuration for the single node botolo01)
+ - puppet:///modules/haproxy/haproxy_botolo01
- - puppet:///modules/haproxy/haproxy_botolo   (for instance, if we have a HA configuration managed with heartbeat, we use the same configuration for every node in the cluster)
- - puppet:///modules/haproxy/haproxy If no files is matched this file will be pushed.
-Configuration is the same on every machine.

         class {'haproxy':
           enabled         => true,
-          running         => true, # (true by default) monitor         => true, # (false by default) static_config   => true  # (true by default)
+          running         => true, # (true by default) monitor         => true, # (false by default) static_config   => 'puppet:///modules/haproxy/haproxy_botolo01'  # (true by default)
         }

 # Example 2